edenb-dev/Ez-Animations/README.md

 ## How to use

-**This example will show you how to create a simple animaiton using the library with the tkinter GUI framework.**
+**This example will show you how to create a simple animaiton using the library with the Tkinter GUI framework.**

 1. Download the files, and place it in a known directory.
 2. Import the modules 'Animation', 'Animation_Manager' and 'tkinter' to your python project.